Characters: Dragon Ball Main Characters

 - Roaring Rampage of Revenge: He kills three Saibaman with his Scattering Bullet special attack when Yamcha died to protect him.
 Goku always has one when Krillin dies.

 - Robosexual: Played with.
-He marries Android 18, but she isn't completely a robot.
+He marries Android 18, but she's actually a cyborg which isn't completely a robot.

 - Sacrificial Lion: First major good guy to die in the entire series.